Christmas can be a stressful time of year. Buying the presents, getting the dinner ready on time and avoiding a family row over Brexit can be tricky.

 Sex, politics, and the swinging sixties, this drama will go behind the headlines to tell the human story beneath the very public scandal.
 Sophie Cookson, James Norton, Emilia Fox and Ben Miles are all in the impressive cast.

-Call the Midwife – BBC One – Christmas Day
+Call the Midwife – BBC One –Catch up on BBC iPlayer

 It wouldn't be Christmas without a visit from the ladies of Nonnatus House and this year the festive special sees the gang heading to the Outer Hebrides.

 Writer Heidi Thomas has promised another “magical Christmas experience” with "wild seas, stormy skies and some very disobedient sheep".
 Plus, Miriam Margolyes will be back again as Mother Mildred.